Sharp Gaussian approximations for Decentralized Federated Learning: Additional Simulations

-for some constant $c \geq 0$. \end{corol} The effect of heterogeneity can also be verified empirically, by noticing that $\gamma$ plays the role of heterogeneity in the \texttt{Frand-eff} formulation in Section F.1.1 in the supplement.
+In this section, we characterize the effect of data hetero-geneity on the Berry-Esseen errors of Theorem \ref{thm: berry-esseen}.
+The effect of heterogeneity can be verified empirically, by noticing that $\gamma$ plays the role of heterogeneity in the \texttt{Frand-eff} formulation in Section F.1.1 in the supplement.
 The corresponding simulation results can be seen in the following.